Rat-OS/RatOS-configuration/beacon_contact.md

 ## RatOS configuration
-on a VC4 the beacon contact feature is by default activated, on a VC3.1 or aother printers you need to enable it manually by overriding the needed variables.
+On a VC4 the beacon contact feature is by default activated, for any other printer you need to enable it manually by overriding the needed variables.
 This is the recommended beacon contact configuration.
 ```
 #####
 # Beacon probe configuration